northern-information/flashcrash.net/_pages/technical.md

 permalink: /technical/
 class: technical
 ---
+# PERFORMING

+Performing a has a few requirements:

+1. Make music with code!
+Flash Crash is a showcase for livecoding.
+2. Show us your screen!
+We want to see your code while you play.
+3. Get weird!
+Experiments and crashes are celebrated.
+This is an opportunity to showcase radically wild work.

-# LIVE
+# LIVE SETS

 We use [https://vdo.ninja](https://vdo.ninja) to send everyone's captures to the VJs.
+We assume you are familiar with OBS or similar.
+If not, ask the organizers for a (flash) crash course.

 [![Schematic](/assets/images/schematic.png)](/assets/images/schematic.png)